Shanghai Knights: Production

 Director David Dobkin was personally chosen by Jackie Chan.
 Dobkin had a difficult time choosing a suitable Asian actress who could do movement work, emote well and speak excellent English.
 He then saw clips of Fann Wong's videos "Wo lai ye" (2001) and "Qing she yu bai she" (2001) and asked to audition her in London, which she did.
 She got the role and the number of scenes with her in was increased by thirty percent.
-On Jackie Chan's memoir Never Grow Up, Faye Wong from his native city Hong Kong was his first choice but Fann Wong was incorrectly hired.
+According to Jackie Chan's memoir Never Grow Up, Faye Wong from his native city Hong Kong was his first choice, but Fann Wong was incorrectly hired instead.

 Aside from establishing shots of iconic English landmarks, including The House of Lords, Buckingham Palace and Madame Tussaud's, the scenes in London were largely filmed in Prague, Czech Republic from February 4 to June 21, 2002.

 Reception

 Critical response

-The film received mixed reviews from critics, with praise for the chemistry between Chan and Wilson, the action sequences, and the fun nature of the film, but strong criticism for the plot.
+Shanghai Knights received mixed reviews from critics, with praise for the chemistry between Chan and Wilson, the action sequences, and the fun nature of the film, but strong criticism for the plot.

-On Rotten Tomatoes the film has an approval rating of 66% based on 151 reviews.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 66% based on 150 reviews, with an average rating of 6.1/10.
 The site's consensus states: "A silly, anachronistic mess, but the pairing of Chan and Wilson makes the movie fun."

-On Metacritic the film has a score of 58 out of 100, based on reviews from 33 critics.
+On Metacritic, the film has a score of 58 out of 100, based on reviews from 33 critics.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

-Roger Ebert of the Chicago Sun Times gave the film 3 out of 4 stars, calling it "fun in a broad, genial way", but disapproved of the "entirely arbitrary" plot.
+Roger Ebert of the Chicago Sun Times gave the film three out of four stars, calling it "fun in a broad, genial way", but disapproved of the "entirely arbitrary" plot.